McKinnonIT/Compass/Guides/HealthCentre-Chronicle-Template.md

 Under Field Categories, click ‘Create Field Category’

-Create a name of the category you want, in this case its Heath Centre / Action Plan
+Create a name of the category you want, in this case for McKinnon its Heath Centre / Action Plan

 ![004.png](./img/004.png)